Brisbane woman caught in Italy 'red zone' - Shepparton News

 "It all just hit me like a tonne of bricks, it was like the world is ending."

-Ms Turnbull is due to arrive home in Brisbane on Wednesday night after booking flights on Sunday.
+Ms Turnbull was due to arrive home in Brisbane on Wednesday night after booking flights on Sunday.

 "I was so sad, I cried all day Sunday because I was so devastated," she said.